Harris-Benedict Equation Calculator for Nutrition Professionals

 You can do this by using the Harris-Benedict equation calculator, which uses your client’s BMR to determine caloric requirements.
 But what is it, why is it important, and how can you use it in your nutrition practice?
-Here’s what you need to know.
+Here’s what you need to know about this BMR calculator.

 What is the Harris-Benedict equation calculator?

 However, this may not be fully accurate for certain people, as this equation doesn’t take into consideration lean body mass and the ratio of muscle-to-fat.

-To use the Harris Benedict equation, you have to determine your client’s BMR and then apply an activity factor to get an estimated number for their daily caloric needs.
+To use the Harris-Benedict equation, you have to determine your client’s BMR and then apply an activity factor to get an estimated number for their daily caloric needs.

-Step 1: Determine BMR.
+Step 1: Determine BMR

-- Men: BMR = 66 + (13.7 x weight in kilos) + (5 x height in cm) – (6.8 x age in years)
+- Men: BMR = 66.5 + (13.75 x weight in kilos) + (5 x height in cm) – (6.75 x age in years)

-- Women: BMR = 655 + (9.6 X weight in kilos) + (1.8 X height in cm) – (4.7 x age in years).
+- Women: BMR = 655.1 + (9.563 X weight in kilos) + (1.85 X height in cm) – (4.676 x age in years)

-Step 2: Take the BMR number and multiply it by the appropriate activity factor.
+Step 2: Take the BMR number and multiply it by the appropriate activity factor

-- Sedentary–little or no exercise (BMR x 1.2)
+- Sedentary: little or no exercise (BMR x 1.2)

-- Light activity–light exercise/sports 1-3 days/week (BMR x 1.375)
+- Light activity: light exercise/sports 1-3 days/week (BMR x 1.375)

-- Moderately active–moderate exercise/sports 3-5 days/week (BMR x 1.55)
+- Moderately active: moderate exercise/sports 3-5 days/week (BMR x 1.55)

-- Very active–hard exercise/sports 6-7 days/week (BMR x 1.725)
+- Very active: hard exercise/sports 6-7 days/week (BMR x 1.725)

-- Extra active–very hard daily exercise/sports & physical job or 2X day training (BMR x 1.9)
+- Extra active: very hard daily exercise/sports & physical job or 2X day training (BMR x 1.9)

 You should work with each client to make sure their nutritional needs and health goals are being met, but you may need to increase or decrease this number depending on how they feel.